-ZigBee is another popular wireless protocol with a large installed base of operation more commonly seen in industrial IoT settings.
-The IoT services company you select should know the advantages it provides.
-To start, in complex systems, it offers low-power operation, high security, robustness, and high scalability, with high node counts, making it well-positioned to take advantage of wireless control and sensor networks in IoT applications.
+ZigBee is another popular wireless protocol with a large installed base of operation, more commonly seen in industrial IoT settings.
+The top internet of things companies are usually cognizant of the advantages it provides.
+To start, in complex systems, it offers the low-power operation, high security, robustness, and high scalability, with high node counts, making it well-positioned to take advantage of wireless control and sensor networks in IoT applications.

 Standard: ZigBee 3.0 based on IEEE802.15.4

 Range: 10–100 m

 This is a low-power RF communications technology, primarily designed for home automation products like lamp controllers and sensors.
 It’s optimized for the reliable, low-latency communication of small data packets, and its use of a simpler protocol enables faster development for IoT companies.
 However, there’s only one chip maker for Z-Wave, compared to multiple sources for other technologies like ZigBee.

 Standard: Z-Wave Alliance ZAD12837 / ITU-T G.9959

 Data Rates: 9.6/40/100 kbit/s

 6LowPAN is a network protocol that defines encapsulation and header compression mechanisms.
 It’s great for home and building automation, easily producing complex control systems and communicating with devices in a cost-effective manner via a low-power wireless network.

 Frequency: Adapted and used over a variety of other networking media including Bluetooth Smart (2.4 GHz), ZigBee, and low-power RF (sub-1 GHz)